centrifuge/website/src/pages/products/tinlake/index.md

 ---
-title: Tinlake
+title: "Tinlake | Centrifuge: Decentralized Asset Finance"
-description: Tinlake is a platform that enables you to draw loans against non-fungible assets, such as invoices, royalty payments or artworks.
+description: Tinlake is an asset backed financing DApp that enables you to finance non-fungible assets, such as invoices, royalty payments or artworks.
 ---

 <!-- Introduction -->